bofeiw/blog/UNSW/COMP1521/week1.md

    // do something with ch
 }
 ```
-<span style="color:gray">This reminds me of the recent [PEP 572 -- Assignment Expressions](https://www.python.org/dev/peps/pep-0572/), which is added in Python 3.8, a new `:=` operator, which works like the assignment expression in C. But it might be a little bit of redundant to add yet another expression.
-If I were to make the decision, I would just let the `=` operator in Python to return the R value instead of creating another operator.</span>
+This reminds me of the recent [PEP 572 -- Assignment Expressions](https://www.python.org/dev/peps/pep-0572/), which is added in Python 3.8, a new `:=` operator, which works like the assignment expression in C. But it might be a little bit of redundant to add yet another expression.
+If I were to make the decision, I would just let the `=` operator in Python to return the R value instead of creating another operator.

 # Stacks, Queues, PriorityQs recap
 - Stack: LIFO (Last In First Out)